Forestmedia

 Here are just a few more of the 1000 threatened Plants and Animals in NSW.

-Greater Glider The greater glider is the longest glider in the world and can glide up to 100 metres.
+The greater glider is the longest glider in the world and can glide up to 100 metres.
 The greater glider communicates using scent, instead of sound, and is recognised by its large, furry ears.

-Sooty Owl It is dark sooty grey with large black eyes in a grey face, fine white spotting on the upperparts and breast, and fine grey barring on the pale belly and legs.
-The feet are large and powerful, with fully feat hered legs down to th e toes.
+grey face, fine white spotting on the upperparts and breast, and fine grey barring on the pale belly

 The crimson spider orchid (Caladenia concolor), which is endangered in NSW, boasts deep purplish-red flowers that are said to smell like a hot motor when they bloom in September.

-Camarophyllopsis kearneyi photo Ray and Elma Kearney
+photo Ray and Elma Kearney

 Loss of the habitat of the Ringed Brown Snake occurs as a consequence of land use, especially grazing by both livestock and feral animals